BradleyKallhoff/Chess/README.md

 # Chess
 My versions of chess.

-This here lies my version of chess of the command line.
+This here lies my version of chess for the command line.